-- screening costs
+- testing costs

 - health state costs

 - treatment-related costs

 - implementation costs.

-All costs presented in Table 6.13 are valued in 2019 Euro (€) currency with healthcare costs adjusted according to the CSO's consumer price index (CPI) for health.
+All costs presented in Table 6.13 are valued in 2019 Euro (\in) currency with healthcare costs adjusted according to the CSO's consumer price index (CPI) for health.

-Screening costs
+Testing costs

 In the model, a birth cohort testing programme is modelled via both a systematic testing programme and an opportunistic testing programme, and compared with no birth cohort testing (current standard).
 In both cases, the intervention includes the cost of a GP appointment.
-In the systematic testing arm, a GP visit is explicitly required for the purpose of HCV testing with the appointment reimbursed by the HSE.
-In the opportunistic testing arm, HCV testing is added to an existing GP appointment (for example, an annual health check) with the cost of the appointment reimbursed by the HSE.
+In the systematic testing arm, a GP visit is explicitly required for the purpose of HCV testing with the assumption that the appointment is reimbursed by the HSE.
+In the opportunistic testing arm, it is assumed that the individuals from the birth cohort will be identified after presenting to the GP for another condition (for example, for monitoring of a chronic condition).
+These individuals will be invited to return for HCV testing at a later date; therefore it is assumed that this subsequent appointment is reimbursed by the HSE.

-In the model, the cost of a GP consultation is based on the opportunity cost of the GP's time (that is, the cost of foregone alternative uses of their time), as estimated by a previous HTA.(328) In the HTA, the opportunity cost of a GP visit was a function of the number of GP visits in Ireland and the total income of GP and other services that must be funded through that income.
+In the model, the cost of a GP consultation is based on the opportunity cost of the GP's time (that is, the cost of foregone alternative uses of their time), as estimated by a previous HTA.(331) In the HTA, the opportunity cost of a GP visit was a function of the number of GP visits in Ireland and the total income of GP and other services that must be funded through that income.
 In reality, the cost of a GP appointment for HCV testing will be subject to contract negotiations between the Irish Medical Organisation (IMO), the Department of Health and the Health Service Executive (HSE).
-The cost of the GP appointment also includes the cost of blood sampling consumables, as estimated by a previous HTA.(8, 329)
+The cost of the GP appointment,(332) as estimated by a previous HTA,(331) is included in addition to the cost of blood sampling consumables.^(8, 333)